-Edward Doheny is the first to succeesfully drill in the Los Angeles City Oil Field and launch to become California's top-producing field into the next century.
+Edward Doheny is the first to succeesfully drill in the Los Angeles City Oil Field and launch California's top-producing field into the next century.
 Abbot Kinney buys swampy coastal land upon which he planned to build a "Temple of Culture."
 The location would later be named Venice.
 The Banning brothers begin developing Avalon on Santa Catalina Island as a summer resort.
 The Angeles National Forest is established, the first national forest in California.

 Four Los Angeles banks close due to nationwide economic problems.
 Sunkist is adopted as the brand name of all California oranges.
 Mt.
 Lowe Railway opens.
 The Bradbury Building opens.